Interactive Whiteboard Lesson Plan

 - Answers are automatically marked

-- Choose, then click and drag a present for Lucy into the present box
+- Choose, then drag a present for Lucy into the present box

-- Repeat for all words until reading game is complete
+- Repeat for all words until spelling game is complete

 Context of Lesson